Chinese Slaves and Coolies - Kǔ lì

 GLADSTONE.
 Fano.
 1209 tons.
 Built at Dumbarton.
 1873.
 Built for Chinese coolie trade to Peru.
 Ex Francesco Calderon.
 Image available under a Creative Commons License

 After living in appalling conditions in the barracoons at Macau and Hong Kong, a ship captain would choose the ablest and fittest.
 They were classed on their weight carrying capability 1, 2 or 3 picul dàn.
 It was only then that the crimps were paid.
 Many died of disease or took their own lives at the barracoons.
 In the early days the main market were Cuban sugar plantations and Peruvian guano mining.
 Transportation was often in converted clippers that were just as cramped as those that transported the African slaves.
 Although not shackled they were kept below decks except for brief exercise sessions.
 About 10% of these transport ships (1847-74) mutinied over the conditions leading to 4,000 Chinese deaths.
-In the case of the ship ‘the Waverly’ in 1855 the consignment rebelled against disease and conditions but the ship captain’s response was to pour boiling water over them.
+In the case of the ship ‘the Waverly’ in 1855 the consignment rebelled against disease and conditions; the ship captain’s response was to pour boiling water over them.
 Only 150 survived out of the consignment of 450.
 Even without the brutality of the ship’s captain the voyage was perilous, the American clipper the ‘Flora Temple ’ hit a reef in February 1860 and with only sufficient life boats for the crew, 850 coolies met their deaths.
 It was however disease that was the real killer with may be as many as 26,000 deaths.
 The average mortality rate was 12% during transportation and this was the same as for the African slave trade.

 Slave labor